A Malliavin calculus approach to score functions in diffusion generative models: Variation processes

-By the classical existence‐and‐uniqueness theory for Itô–SDEs, together with the fact that all first and second‐order derivatives of \(b\) and \(\sigma\) are uniformly bounded (so that the coefficient‐processes in the linear equation are globally Lipschitz and square‐integrable), one obtains a unique strong solution \(Z_t\) (see, e.g., Kunita \citep{kunita1997stochastic}, Ch.
+The diffusion terms follow the same structure with \(\sigma^l\) replacing \(b\).
+By the classical existence‐and‐uniqueness theory for Itô–SDEs, together with the fact that all first and second‐order derivatives of \(b\) and \(\sigma\) are uniformly bounded (so that the coefficient‐processes in the linear equation are globally Lipschitz and square‐integrable), one obtains a unique strong solution \(Z_t\) (see, e.g., Kunita \cite{kunita1997stochastic}, Ch.
 4).